 If you were like me and thought, “I don’t need to see any more, send me to the download page!”
 You can click on the image below.
 If you would like to try the exercise I listed above, be sure to grab my book by clicking on the other link.
 I hope you enjoy this app as much as I am!

 If you have followed this blog and have purchased Breaking the Monotony I wanted to share a review of a smart phone app I recently downloaded.
 It is called Drumgenius v1.4 by the guys at Projazz Lab.
 For the record, I was NOT asked to do a review of this app.
 However, I did want to let you know about the app and how it can be used to enhance your jazz improvisational studies (whether you are a drummer or not).
-I strongly believe this app can be a powerful resource for my students and those that are working with my book, Breaking the Monotony (or even Targeting: Improvisation With Purpose).
+I strongly believe this app can be a powerful resource for my students and use it in both the Modern Jazz Trumpet Routine and my Targeting Master Class.

 Drumgenius v1.4 is made for the iPhone and Android based operating systems so it wont matter what type of smart phone you prefer.
 The app contains (at the time of this writing) around 300 different styles of drum loops that sound great and have a number of applications that you could use.
 Loop styles range from Afro-Cuban, Brazilian, Funk, all types of jazz (straight and swung) and odd meters.
 For drummers, you can play along with each loop to not only get the feel, but work on timing and groove.
 For other musicians, it gives you the opportunity to work with a drummer anywhere you have your phone.
 You can work on timing, rhythmic creativity and phrasing.
 For those that have Breaking the Monotony, this app can be especially helpful because a number of the loops come with an option to include the clave pattern over the loop!
 You can use a number of different loops as a practice aid with just about every chapter in Breaking the Monotony (or Targeting: Improvisation With Purpose)!
 Another great benefit (especially for someone like me who is not a drummer) is you get proper names and a short history of the drum loop.
 As a composer I now have a resource to say, “Oh yeah…that is the drum groove I am wanting for this section on my chart.
 I always wanted to know what that was called!”

-To get a feel of what it looks and sounds like, below is their video found on their website as well as Youtube:
+To get a feel of what it looks and sounds like, below is their video found on their website as well as Youtube (the video is below).

 The app itself is free to download.
 Along with the app you get 3 free loop downloads that come with the app.
 You can purchase 3 levels of loop downloads in their app store.
 The first is 10 loops, 50 loops or infinite (which is all 300 loops or any new updates they have in the future).
 I did not catch the prices for the first 2 levels because I went straight for the infinite option.
 It was $9.99.
 For the iPhone, the app also works in the background so you can continue to use your phone for other features while still listening to the loop.